Keeping yourself afloat overseas

 The Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) is offering scholarships to outstanding British graduates who wish to study at Japanese universities.

-The MEXT scholarship programme is for a period of 18 months to 2 years and is awarded to UK graduates who wish to pursue independent research or enrol on a postgraduate course at a Japanese university.
+The MEXT scholarship programme is for a period of 18 months to two years and is awarded to UK graduates who wish to pursue independent research or enrol on a postgraduate course at a Japanese university.